mortendaehli/mortendaehli.github.io/content/post/2021-03-11-forecasting-covid-19-vaccnations-in-norway.md

 I hope you like this!

+Here is the [Github Gists](https://gist.github.com/mortendaehli) if you want to run the complete code:

+## Update
-Update: The government just released a statement that the Oxford vaccine is reducing their estimates for deliveries in Q2.
+The government just released a statement that the Oxford vaccine is reducing their estimates for deliveries in Q2.
 Maybe, unfortunately, the short history is telling us a bit about the future here?
 I hope I'm wrong!

-Here is a complete gist on [Github Gists](https://gist.github.com/mortendaehli) if you want to run the complete code:
+## Update 2
+It seems like this forecast was spot on until June which was surprisingly good given the limited data available 3 months earlier.

+The moral of this story is that given enough heterogeneity in the underlying process, the history can in some cases tell us something about the future.
+But be careful.
+This experiment was on purpose very naive.